 If your car is unresponsive or appears to have no power, the cause could be a flat battery or something affecting its electrical systems.

-If the car's battery is flat, the car will not respond to some of your actions.
-This can include trying to unlock or start it.
+If the car's batteries are flat, the car will not respond to some of your actions.
+This includes trying to unlock or start it.